 The following are acceptable forms of original documents to verify U.S. citizenship status:

 If you do not have access to any of these documents and you are a U.S. citizen, contact the appropriate government agency and make arrangements to have a copy of the document sent to you.
-These contact numbers may help:
+The following contact numbers may help:

 Country Registrar's Office: 1 (800) 201-8999